 (i) Adopt rules implementing this section and specifically including provisions regulating the billboards and outdoor signs authorized under this section; and

-(ii) Fine a licensee one thousand dollars for each violation of this section until the board adopts rules prescribing penalties for violations of this section.
 The rules must establish escalating penalties including fines and up to suspension or revocation of a cannabis license for subsequent violations.

 (b) Fines collected under this subsection must be deposited into the dedicated cannabis account created under RCW 69.50.530.